Calculate a PCF following the PACT Methodology

 Assessing data reliability is a central component of the PACT Methodology.
 Consistency in monitoring and reporting data reliability is central to allow for full transparency and a gradual journey towards high quality data.
 The PACT Methodology introduces 2 reliability metrics:

-Quantitative score for five data quality indicators based on data quality matrix --> Can be used to monitor and understand data quality hot spots
+Quantitative score for three data quality indicators based on data quality assessment matrix --> Can be used to monitor and understand data quality hot spots

 Who needs to be involved?